Suffering and the Believers

 God’s plan of righteousness by faith brings peace and joy not only in times of success but also in times of suffering, distress and persecution.
 The hope of future glory and the endurance of present trouble go hand in hand.
 Jesus noted this fact when He said, “These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world” (John 16:33).
 Suffering actually helps the believers in the following ways:

-1-It contributes to the eternal glory by purifying, refining, and sanctifying the character.
+1-It purifies, refines, and sanctifies the character.
 “We rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope” (Romans 5: 3,4 also Isaiah 48:10; Hebrews 12:5–11).

 2-It cultivates trust and dependence on the Lord.
 “Many are the afflictions of the righteous, but the Lord delivers him out of them all” (Psalms 34:19 also Isaiah 63:9; Hosea 5:15).

-4-It humbles pride, subdues self, and is often the way of bringing the will of the believer in line with God’s will.
+4-It humbles pride and subdues self.
+It is often the way of bringing the will of the believer in line with God’s will.
 “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing“ (James 1:2-4).

 5-It tests the believer’s faith and the truthfulness of his profession as a follower of Christ.
 “But He knows the way that I take; when He has tested me, I shall come forth as gold” (Job 23:10 and Psalms 66:10).